- Dazzling… Dazzling Cafe

 My sister and I had once called to reserve two SUP here and arrived only to find that they had given it to someone else.
 The organiser was less than sorry and let’s just say I wasn’t impressed.

 On another note, on our trip to Jin Island, we were two hours late and they waited and came to rescue part of the group.
 The late fee and rescue boat fee were added on at 200 HKD per kayak and 700 HKD (April 2020), which wasn’t as bad as I feared.

-Note: it’s advisable to call and reserve (with a deposit) in advance for popular holidays, as otherwise there’s zero guarantees.
+Note: it’s advisable to call and reserve (with a deposit) in advance for popular holidays, as otherwise there are zero guarantees.
 They also speak minimum English so it’s best to find someone who knows Cantonese to help

 Opening times: 9:00 – 17:00